To Be Alone with You: Live performances

 Dylan first played "To Be Alone with You" live in concert more than 20 years after it was written, on October 15, 1989 at the Tower Theater outside Philadelphia on the Never Ending Tour.
 Since then, it has been played occasionally on the Never Ending Tour.
 In 1991 and 1992 it was frequently used to open the set.
 In the early 2000s it again became a frequent show opener, this time in a stirring rock and roll arrangement.
 According to his official website, Dylan has played the song live over 125 times through its most recent outing on the Rough and Rowdy Ways World Wide Tour in 2023.

 Dylan resurrected the song, and substantially rewrote the lyrics, for his 2021 concert film Shadow Kingdom: The Early Songs of Bob Dylan.
 This new version is substantially longer than the original.

 Notable covers

 It has been subsequently recorded by Catherine Howe for her 1975 album Harry, by Marshall Chapman for her 1982 album Take It on Home, by Steve Gibbons for his 1992 album On the Loose and by Sue Foley on her 1995 album Big City Blues.

-The famous spoken line that opens the song provided the title of "Is it Rolling Bob?: A Reggae Tribute to Bob Dylan" where the 'rolling' is obviously a reference to a joint.
+The spoken line that opens the song provided the title of the 2004 compilation album Is it Rolling Bob?: A Reggae Tribute to Bob Dylan, where the 'rolling' is a reference to a joint.